 Chaco Footwear Retrofits ReChaco Factory Operations to Sew and Donate Protective Masks

-The ReChaco factory is equipped with industrial sewing machines, ample backstock of materials, and is staffed by a production team with decades of professional sewing expertise.
-The ReChaco team is led by Lisa Kondrat, Director of Operations for the ReChaco Factory, who has been with the brand for almost 20 years.
+The ReChaco factory is equipped with industrial sewing machines, houses an ample backstock of materials, and is staffed by a production team with decades of professional sewing expertise.
+The ReChaco team is led by Lisa Kondrat, Director of Operations for the ReChaco Factory, who has been with the Chaco brand for almost 20 years.

 “We at Chaco are doers.
 It’s not in our team’s DNA to stand by when we have the opportunity and resources to take action,” said Kondrat.
 “We want our skills and machinery to be useful in this crisis.”

-The ReChaco tour bus is currently located in Portland, Oregon, and will adhere to the region’s shelter-in-place order, while working to produce and provide protective equipment for hospital systems in Hood River, Oregon and other locations surrounding the Portland area.
+The ReChaco tour bus is currently located in Portland, Oregon, and will adhere to the region’s shelter-in-place order, while working to produce and provide protective equipment for hospital systems in Hood River, OR and other locations surrounding the Portland area.

 “Our goal here is to inspire quick and creative action from other brands and companies in our space.
 Chaco and Wolverine Worldwide aren’t the only companies with people and machinery positioned to help in this crisis – everyone has something they can offer,” said Josh Weichhand, Marketing Director at Chaco.
 “This is both critical aid for our communities and an opportunity to empower our teams to lead, and we know other brands with similar resources in the outdoor industry, footwear, and fashion space will also rise to the occasion.”

 To learn more about this initiative and Chaco’s response to the COVID-19 crisis and pandemic, visit Chacos.com/ReChacoResponse and follow the brand on social media.
+To learn more about BISSELL’s response to COVID-19, visit Bissell.com/covid-19-response and follow the brand on social media.